SnowdogApps/front-end-recruitment-test/README.md

 By default Adonis support [PostCSS](https://docs.adonisjs.com/guides/assets-manager#setup-postcss), [SASS, Less and Stylus](https://docs.adonisjs.com/guides/assets-manager#setup-sass-less-and-stylus) you need to enable one of it, but it's just Webpack under the hood, so feel free to hook whatever you like the most.

 ### Task 3
-Add JS validation to the checkout form created earlier.
+Provide simple JS validation for checkout form created earlier.

 ### Task 4
 Send form data to the `POST /order` endpoint and show success / error message based on API response.